-As we exit our 40’s and step into the 50’s, the body naturally begins to slow.
-This slowing process and the storing of protein and other metabolites within the muscles: is the beginning of this degenerative process that begins in are early 20’s and continues each year.
+Welcome to over 50 weight training; as we exit our 40’s and step into the 50’s, the body naturally begins to slow.
+This slowing process and the storing of protein and other metabolites within the muscles: is the beginning of this degenerative process that begins in the early 20’s and continues each year.
 There is an actual medical term for this called (sarcopenia).

 Sarcopenia is: merely a laboratory term named by the people who discovered it years ago, it sounds a bit scary, but is something that is obvious in life.